Understanding Voltage Drop Across a Resistor: A complete walkthrough

 Q1: Can a voltage drop be negative?

-A1: No. Voltage drop represents a decrease in potential energy.
+A1: No. Worth adding: voltage drop represents a decrease in potential energy.
 A negative voltage drop would imply an increase in energy, which is not physically possible in a passive component like a resistor.

 Q2: How do I measure voltage drop?